Qumulo/docs/_includes/content-reuse/admin-guides/kerberos/kerberos-configuring-linux-client.md

 1. When prompted for a password, use the AD domain password for the user.

-1. To confirm the result of the authentication operation, use the `sudo klist` command.
+1. To confirm the result of the authentication operation, run the `sudo klist` command.

 1. Confirm that the [/etc/nfs.conf file](https://man7.org/linux/man-pages/man8/rpc.gssd.8.html) contains the following flag: